LectureScribe Logo

 Is there an app that takes notes from lectures automatically?

 Yes, several apps that take notes from lecture automatically exist.
-The top options are Otter.ai (best for real-time transcription), TLDL (best mobile app with auto-generated flashcards), and Notta (best for multiple languages).
+The top options are LectureScribe (best overall with AI quizzes, video shorts, and flashcards), TLDL (best mobile app with auto-generated study materials), and Notta (best for multiple languages).
 These apps use AI to transcribe audio and create organized notes without manual typing.

 What is the best app that turns lecture into notes?